In This Section:

 - A satisfactory score on a specified standardized pre-admission examination is required for admission to School of Nursing.
 Test scores must be earned within one (1) years of entering the School of Nursing and must be taken at Cumberland University.
 Order the Kaplan Review Study Book here.

-- A letter of intent (see guidelines below) to enter the School of Nursing must be filed with the Office of Admissions no later than the first Friday of September for admission to spring semester, no later than the first Friday of February for admission to summer semester, and no later than first Friday of June for admission to fall semester.
+- To enter the School of Nursing students must complete the Nursing Information Sheet and submit to the Office of Admissions no later than the first Friday of October for admission to spring semester, no later than the first Friday of June for admission to summer semester, and no later than first Friday of June for admission to fall semester.
+Nursing Information Form.

 - Official transcript(s) must be on file with the Office of Admissions.